-Sample results (both positive and negative) will be posted by sample number only to the Manitoba government website as they become available.
+Sample results will be posted by Sample Number only to the Government of Manitoba website as they become available.
 The turn around time for getting your results back will depend on the volume of samples coming in but it generally takes between 6-12 weeks for sample results to come back.